jdevfullstack-tutorials/imac-review/README.md

 the size you expect.

-Windows scaling is not that much for the larger screen but iMac just nailed it.
+Windows scaling is not that much for the widescreen but iMac just nailed it.

 <img width="2048" alt="Screen Shot 2021-03-09 at 11 32 37 AM" src="https://user-images.githubusercontent.com/47092464/110414679-4c321880-80cb-11eb-99a3-8a46a56ded22.png">